aialshami/jet-radar/README.md

 - Real-time data collection from the ADS-B Exchange API.
 - Storage of collected data in a database for historical analysis.
-- Interactive visualizations powered by Dash to explore aircraft movements and emission statistics.
+- Interactive visualisations powered by Dash to explore aircraft movements and emission statistics.
 - Customizable filters and search options to narrow down specific private aircraft owners.
 - Integration with AWS services for a scalable and reliable architecture.